 - Additional research and development – Signals on performance metrics and standards (i.e., efficiency labels and MEPS) will incentivize manufacturers and their suppliers to ramp up innovation and further refine their next generation models, placing their updated prototypes in the field for additional testing.

 - Demonstration projects – High profile demonstration projects are essential to showcase new technologies, their excellent performance, and the energy savings and climate mitigation benefits they can provide.

 - Jumpstarting sales – Government agencies, along with corporations that view themselves as climate leaders, should work together to commit to purchase the first million units of these 5X models.
 This would send a strong signal to the manufacturers that the demand exists and justify investments in bringing these models to the market.
 These entities frequently make purchasing decisions based on lifecycle costs, rather than simply seeking out the product with the lowest purchase price.

 - Utilities should help too – Power utilities and their regulators should explore ways to accelerate the uptake of these 5X models as they would take stress off the grid and reduce the need to make costly investments in additional peak power generation or storage capacity.
 Options include on-bill financing to help consumers (especially lower-income customers) afford the more efficient models with a slightly higher upfront cost and access the lifecycle savings that they deliver.

 In this decade when we need decisive action to tame the climate crisis, the solution for the cooling challenge is right in front of us.
 We know what we need to do, and we know how to do it.
-Let’s grasp the opportunity and leapfrog to these new AC technologies that have much lower environmental impacts and will help accelerate the shift to a clean energy power grid and efficient, climate-friendly cooling for all.
+Let’s grasp the opportunity and leapfrog to these new super-efficient air conditioning technologies that have much lower environmental impacts and will help accelerate the shift to a clean energy power grid and efficient, climate-friendly cooling for all.